AriFordsham/GHCWiki/explicit-call-stack.md

 >
 > Addressing these challenges is the subject of Peter Wortman's PhD.
 He has a paper [ Causality of Optimized Haskell: What is burning our cycles?](http://eprints.whiterose.ac.uk/77401/), and an implementation is well advanced (in GHC 7.10).

+- **(IMPLICIT)** Implicit locations.
+An extremely simple idea is to use implicit parameters to pass location information: [ExplicitCallStack/ImplicitLocations](explicit-call-stack/implicit-locations).
+This capability is available already in GHC using `CallStack` from `GHC.Stack` see [ http://hackage.haskell.org/package/base/docs/GHC-Stack.html](http://hackage.haskell.org/package/base/docs/GHC-Stack.html)

 - **(NEEDLE) Finding the needle**.
 This is a cross between (PROF) and (DYN).
 It transforms the program, but in a less invasive way than for full profiling.
 Lots more details on [ExplicitCallStack/FindingTheNeedle](explicit-call-stack/finding-the-needle).
 We don't currently plan to implement this in HEAD: it is not clear that, given (PROF) and (DYN), it's worth a third path, and one that is non-trivial to implement (as you'll see from the paper).

-- **(IMPLICIT)** Implicit locations.
-Currently (May 2014) I'm just floating this idea: [ExplicitCallStack/ImplicitLocations](explicit-call-stack/implicit-locations).
-Its main merit is its extreme simplicity.

 ## Other relevant writings